-For STIP amendments that have not undergone public involvement through the MPO process or the Highway Plan process, a 15-day public review period and public notice advertisements will occur to more effectively reach diverse populations through any combination of statewide, regionally significant, and/ or demographically targeted newspapers and digital advertising via online sites and social media outlets.
-The KYTC may inquire with ADDs and MPOs to assist in identifying the appropriate public outreach methods.
+For STIP amendments that have not undergone public involvement through the MPO process or the Highway Plan process, a 15-day public review period and public notice advertisements will occur in statewide, significant regional, and demographically targeted newspapers and/or electronic media.
+KYTC may inquire with ADDs and MPOs to assist in identifying the appropriate public outreach methods.
 In addition, other possible public outreach efforts targeted to the specific region of the state directly affected by the proposed STIP amendment may be required and determined on a case-by-case basis.

-The KYTC Division of Program Management will share the proposed STIP amendment at the KYTC Central Office and share with the HDOs, ADDs, and MPOs for public review and comment.
-The KYTC will make the project description, location of the project, proposed project phases and type of funding, and scheduled fiscal year of each phase for which KYTC wants to amend the project into the STIP available to the public.
+The KYTC Central Office will display the proposed amendment as well as the appropriate Highway District, ADD, and MPO offices for public review and comment.
+The KYTC will make the project description, location of project, proposed project phases and type of funding, and scheduled fiscal year of each phase for which KYTC wants to amend the project into the STIP available to the public.
 In addition, KYTC will revise the "Fiscal Constraint" tables outlined in the STIP to reflect the required funding for the proposed new project vs. available funding.
 The KYTC will provide hard copies of the information upon request and place the information on the KYTC STIP website.
-The public will also receive a means by which to submit written and electronic review comments on proposed STIP amendments.
+The KYTC will also provide the public a means by which to submit written and electronic review comments on proposed STIP amendments.

-At the conclusion of the 15-day review period, the KYTC will address public comments and additional public outreach may occur as necessary.
+At the conclusion of the 15-dya review period, the KYTC will address public comments and additional public outreach may occur as necessary.
 The KYTC will provide the final STIP amendment to FHWA and FTA for approval.
 For amendments to the STIP from areas within the MPO boundaries, the public involvement process conducted for the respective MPO TIP will suffice as the required public involvement for the STIP.